Torrekie/brightness_cmds/README.md

 - and more (i guess)

 ## Debug Tools
-- `tools/display_inspect`: Developer tool for inspecting all properties of current display
+- `tools/display_inspect`: inspecting all properties of current display
+- `tools/display_stat`: simple example program for checking if display is active

 ## Build